nju-websoft/LSSG/README.md

 - **Labels (`.txt`)**: each line is one label set, represented by comma-separated integer labels.
 The label file contains one label set per base/query vector.
 - **Ground truth (`.bin`)**: each query record contains a 4-byte result count followed by that many 4-byte vector IDs. `search_lssg.sh` generates this file when it is missing.

-The vector and label counts must match exactly.
-Dataset files are intentionally not included in this repository.
-Ground truth is generated automatically by `search_lssg.sh` when its configured file does not exist, and the script brute-force-validates a few query records before measuring ANN performance.

 ### Dataset sources and descriptions

 | Dataset | Size | Dim | \|A\| | \|ℒ\| | Description |